Understanding Post-Training Structural Changes in Large Language Models

 \section{Abstract}

 Post-training fundamentally alters the behavior of large language models (LLMs), yet its impact on the internal parameter space remains poorly understood.
 In this work, we conduct a systematic singular value decomposition (SVD) analysis of principal linear layers in pretrained LLMs, focusing on two widely adopted post-training methods: \textit{instruction tuning} and \textit{long-chain-of-thought (Long-CoT) distillation}.
-Our analysis reveals two consistent and unexpected structural changes: \textbf{(1) a near-uniform geometric scaling of singular values across layers}, which theoretically modulates attention scores; and \textbf{(2) highly consistent orthogonal transformations are applied to the left and right singular vectors of each matrix.} Disrupting this orthogonal consistency leads to catastrophic performance degradation.
-Based on these findings, we propose a simple yet effective framework that interprets post-training as a reparameterization of fixed subspaces in the pretrained parameter space.
-Further experiments reveal that singular value scaling behaves as a secondary effect, analogous to a temperature adjustment, whereas the core functional transformation lies in the coordinated rotation of singular vectors.
+Our analysis reveals two unexpected and robust structural changes: \textbf{(1) a near-uniform geometric scaling of singular values across layers}; and \textbf{(2) highly consistent orthogonal transformations are applied to the left and right singular vectors of each matrix.} Based on these findings, We propose a simple yet effective framework to describe the coordinated dynamics of parameters in LLMs, which elucidates why post-training inherently relies on the foundational capabilities developed during pre-training.
+Further experiments demonstrate that singular value scaling underpins the temperature-controlled regulatory mechanisms of post-training, while the coordinated rotation of singular vectors encodes the essential semantic alignment.
 These results challenge the prevailing view of the parameter space in large models as a black box, uncovering the first clear regularities in how parameters evolve during training, and providing a new perspective for deeper investigation into model parameter changes.